Moving to India from the U.S.

-- When do you need to be in India?
+- Your moving timeline.
+When do you need to be in India?

 Custom Regulations for India:

-- Visa (to reside in India for at least one year)
+- Visa (valid to reside in India for one year)

-- Indian Customs Declaration Form (to be signed in presence of Customs Officer)
+- Indian Customs Declaration Form (must be signed in the presence of a Customs officer)

 - Insurance policy

-- Sea shipments must be shipped within 30 days of customer's arrival and air shipments within 15 days of shipper's arrival.
+- Sea shipments must be shipped within 30 days of the customer's arrival to India, and air shipments within 15 days of arrival

 - Live plants